NWHSU Establishes New College of Acupuncture and Chinese Medicine

 “We’re thrilled to be able to establish a standalone college for our Acupuncture and Chinese Medicine programs” says Dr. Bushway.
 “The university is committed to Acupuncture and Chinese Medicine students, faculty, and alumni and will continue to deliver top quality, evidence-based education to current and future acupuncturists and practitioners of Chinese medicine.”

-“The new college sets the stage for growth, representation, and recognition not only for the outstanding programs and faculty in our acupuncture program, but also for the academic programs that remain within the College of Health and Wellness,” says Dr. Healey.
+“The new college sets the stage for growth, representation, and recognition not only for the outstanding programs and faculty in our acupuncture program, but also for the academic programs that remain within the College of Health and Wellness,” says Dr. Dean Healey, former dean of the College of Health and Wellness.

 Gathering together, then growing